CDCgov/udf-bioutils/README.md

 ## Summary

-Functions are created in the **udx** schema and can be shown via `use udx; show functions;` commands.
+Functions may be created in a schema such as **udx**.
+To fhow persistent function one would then write: `use udx; show functions;`.
 Tables in **udx** show function input arguments and expected return values (*outcome*).
-The tables are named after the function, but with a prefix for user-defined functions (*udf*) or user-defined aggregate functions (*uda*) and with a suffix indicating argument/return types to help distinguish when the function has been [overloaded](https://en.wikipedia.org/wiki/Function_overloading).
-For convenience, I have written SQL files to re-create the function bindings in the event the library has been updated ([udx_refresh.sql](https://git.biotech.cdc.gov/vfn4/udf-bioutils/blob/master/udx_refresh.sql)), to perform regression testing ([udx_tests.sql](https://git.biotech.cdc.gov/vfn4/udf-bioutils/blob/master/udx_tests.sql)), or to ensure functions exist after a server restart ([udx_ensure.sql](https://git.biotech.cdc.gov/vfn4/udf-bioutils/blob/master/udx_ensure.sql), not necessary after CDH6+).
+The provided table SQL code are named after the function, but with a prefix for user-defined functions (*udf*) or user-defined aggregate functions (*uda*) and with a suffix indicating argument/return types to help distinguish when the function has been [overloaded](https://en.wikipedia.org/wiki/Function_overloading).
+Some function creation code for SQL, like ([udx_ensure.sql](https://git.biotech.cdc.gov/vfn4/udf-bioutils/blob/master/udx_ensure.sql), has been provided.

-If the behavior of the function changes over time, one can re-create the example tables using the [udx_table_create.sql](https://git.biotech.cdc.gov/vfn4/udf-bioutils/blob/master/udx_table_create.sql) file. *Please feel free to submit bugs and feature requests as issues within GitLab.*

 For further reading related to function development:

 - [Impala User-Defined Functions](https://www.cloudera.com/documentation/enterprise/6/6.0/topics/impala_udf.html)
 - [Impala UDF Samples](https://github.com/cloudera/impala-udf-samples)
 - [Impala GitHub mirror](https://github.com/apache/impala)

+## License and Usage

+This repository follows Cloudera's licensing for Apache Impala and is licensed under Apache License, Version 2.0 (see: http://www.apache.org/licenses/LICENSE-2.0).
+All code is dedicated to the Public Domain with attributions appreciated (Samuel S. Shepard, CDC) except where Cloudera copyright is provided indicated in the file (e.g., `common.h`).

 ## Scalar Function Descriptions